 Can I use the Disneyland DAS with other services?

 In addition to using DAS, you can also use FASTPASS and Rider Switch, which are just a couple of our favorite ways to maximize time at Disneyland.
 You can acquire FASTPASS to shorten your wait for rides that offer FASTPASS service.
 If you have a non-rider who needs supervision (including a small child who is not riding, a person with disabilities who is not riding or a service dog), ask at the ride entrance about Rider Switch.
 One person can supervise the guest while the rest of the party rides.
 Then you can swap out the sitter with the Rider Switch pass so they can skip the line once the rest of the party has exited the ride.
+Some rides provide cages for service animals.
 Bring all party members to the line entrance, and a Cast Member will scan the park tickets for the supervising party so that they can receive a return time without having to wait in line.
 Another tool that works for riders who are ages 7 and up and do not require assistance or supervision is single rider, which is offered at select rides.

 How does MaxPass work with DAS?